This vignette covers the intricacies of transformations and link functions in emmeans.

 The above results were computed with no bias adjustment, the default.
 If you try

 you will get exactly the same results, plus a warning message that says bias adjustment was disabled.
 Why?
 Because in an ordinary GLM like this, we are already modeling the mean counts, and the link function is not a response transformation as such, just a part of the relationship we are specifying between the linear predictor and the mean.
-Given the simple structure of this dataset, we can verify this by noting that the estimates we have correspond examply to the simple observed mean counts:
+Given the simple structure of this dataset, we can verify this by noting that the estimates we have correspond exactly to the simple observed mean counts:

 ## A B C D E F